Riyas97/Day-Ahead-Gas-Consumption-Prediction-Model/README.md

 description below) on smart gas meter readings was given and the task was to use the dataset to build a forecasting model to predict household gas consumption.
 In total, several forecasting models were built using linear regression, neural networks & LSTM models.
 In addition, a telegram bot was also built from scratch to provides various services to residents such as sending households their respective gas consumption forecast from the models that were built.
 The telegram bot was deployed in real-life using Heroku.

 This project is split into three parts, namely `Q1_Code`, `Q2_Code` & `Q3_Code` and for more details on each respective part, go to the respective folder and view the jupiter file inside the folder.
 Code for the telegram bot is located under `Telegram Bot_Code` folder.
+Some screenshots of the telegram bot can be seen below.

 ## Details about the provided dataset